python/cpython/Doc/library/subprocess.rst

 ::

    subprocess._USE_POSIX_SPAWN = False  # See CPython issue gh-NNNNNN.
-   subprocess._USE_VFORK = False  # See CPython issue gh-NNNNNN.

-It is safe to set these to false on any Python version.
-They will have no effect on older or newer versions when unsupported.
+It is safe to set this to false on any Python version.
+It will have no effect on older or newer versions where unsupported.
 Do not assume the attributes are available to read.
-Despite their names, a true value does not indicate the corresponding function will be used, only that it may be.
+Despite the name, a true value does not indicate the corresponding function will be used, only that it may be.

 Please file issues any time you have to use these private knobs with a way to